Anna Karenina — Part 1

 Chapter 11

-- Stiva tells Levin about Kitty’s other suitor, Count Alexey Vronsky.
-He is from Petersburg, son of Count Kirill Ivanovitch Vronsky.
+- Stiva tells Levin about Kitty’s other suitor, Count Alexei Kirillovich Vronsky.
+He is from Petersburg, son of Count Kirill Ivanovich Vronsky.

 - Levin’s happiness fades away and he is extremely disappointed.